bmwcarit/joynr/wiki/infrastructure.md

 the default GBID `joynrdefaultgbid`: just adapt the environment configuration for `joynr-gcd-1` in `docker/joynr-backend.yml`.

-## Adaptions for a multiple backend test environment
+## Adaptions for a multiple backend test environment (HiveMQ broker, no TLS)

 When using multiple backends, each backend requires its own MQTT broker and its own instance of the GCD with appropriate GBID configuration.
 Please check out [joynr multiple backends Guide](multiple-backends.md)